mat-ruszczycky/practice-react-todo/README.md

 - User(s) could be able to search through TODO items.

 ## Non-Functional
-Describes the quality attributes of the application's usability, reliability, and performance but are not critical for basic operations.
+Describes the quality attributes of the application's/system's usability, reliability, and performance but are not critical for basic operations.

 ### Required Attributes:
-- The app must be accessible via a profile or authentication for user(s).
+- The app/system must be accessible via a profile or authentication for user(s).
-- The app must be responsive and functional across desktop and mobile devices.
+- The app/system must be responsive and functional across desktop and mobile devices.
-- The app must be have minimal response times.
+- The app/system must be have minimal response times.
-- The app must be have a Back-End that is scalable to accommodate increasing users and tasks.
+- The app/system must be have a Back-End that is scalable to accommodate increasing users and tasks.
-- The app must be securely stored for user(s) data; following best practices for encryption and data privacy.
+- The app/system must be securely stored for user(s) data; following best practices for encryption and data privacy.

 ### Optional Attributes:
-- The app should be accessibility compliant (e.g., [WCAG standards](https://www.wcag.com/resource/what-is-wcag/)).
+- The app/system should be accessibility compliant (e.g., [WCAG standards](https://www.wcag.com/resource/what-is-wcag/)).
-- The app should track/display the number of items.
+- The app/system should track/display the number of items.

 ## Constraints
 Limitations which the system must operate within.
 "Napkin math" can be used to identify time and space complexities in runtime, storage, network load, and other quantitative factors.

-- The app needs tasks to persist between sessions using methods like `localStorage`, database, or cloud.
+- The app/system needs tasks to persist between sessions using methods like `localStorage`, database, or cloud.
-- The app doesn't need support offline mode, requires a stable internet connection.
+- The app/system doesn't need support offline mode, requires a stable internet connection.
-- The app needs it source code stored on GitHub.
+- The app/system needs it source code stored on GitHub.
-- The app needs to utilize AWS services for CI/CD in addition to other micro services.
+- The app/system needs to utilize AWS services for CI/CD in addition to other micro services.
-- The app needs to operate within a limited budget, thus be open-source.
+- The app/system needs to operate within a limited budget, thus be open-source.
-- The app needs to be web-based only and will not support native iOS or Android.
+- The app/system needs to be web-based only and will not support native iOS or Android.

 # Architecture
-Identify the essential pieces of the application and analyze the relationships to one another.
+Identify the essential pieces of the application/system and analyze the relationships to one another.

 ## UI Mock-up aka Wire-frame Design(s)
-Similar to "napkin math" for constraints, a "napkin sketch" can be used to wire-frame an application's UI, to better visualize high overview of the system.
+Similar to "napkin math" of constraints, a "napkin sketch" can be used to wire-frame an application's/system's UI, to better visualize a high overview everything.

 ![FPO](./docs/images/fpo.png)

 ## High Level / Component Tree (Dependency Graph) Diagram(s)
-Depending on chosen frameworks/libs of the application, a high-level diagram for traditional (VanilliaJS) patterns such as MVC or MVVM is best.
+Depending on chosen frameworks/libs of the application/system, a high-level diagram for traditional (VanilliaJS) patterns such as MVC or MVVM is best.

 Otherwise, the diagram can be a tree (dependency graph) that shows parent-child relationships as well as prop and event actions, making it great for component-based (React, Svelte, Angular, etc...) architecture.

 ![FPO](./docs/images/fpo.png)

 It may also be helpful to generate markup for a purposed implementation.
-Props, state, and the more granular workings of the components can be discussed during data modeling / prop design, and interface / api / state definitions.
+Props, state, and the more granular workings of the application/system can be discussed during data modeling / prop design, and interface / API / state definitions.

 ```jsx
 <App>